D & C

 A Suction Dilation and Curettage (D & C) is a brief surgical procedure in which the cervix is dilated and a special instrument is inserted past your cervix into your uterus to scrape the uterine lining.

-Why a D & C might be performed
+Why is a D & C may be performed?

-- During the D & C, you will lie on your back and place your legs in stirrups similar to a pelvic exam.
-The physician will then insert a speculum into the vagina to visualize the cervix.
+During the D & C, you will lie on your back and place your legs in stirrups similar to a pelvic exam.
+The procedure then begins in two short phases: